BEFORE YOU GO ABROAD

 Boston University Study Abroad makes it possible for college and university students to realize their dreams to study abroad.
-We operate language, liberal arts, fine arts, science, engineering, and internship programs in 35 cities in 25 countries on 6 continents, all fully approved by Boston University.
+We operate language, liberal arts, fine arts, science, engineering, and internship programs in 20 cities in over 15 countries, all fully approved by Boston University.

 How do I know what study abroad program is right for me?

 Spend some time doing self-reflection before you begin your search.
 Think about why you are studying abroad and how your program will align with your personal and academic goals.
 Please also check out the Plan section on our website.